mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_5_converted.md

 name:     Lux Ignis
 text:     **Ranged** (2)
-          At the end of your turn, restore 2❤️ to all nearby friendly units.
+          At the end of your turn, restore 2❤️ to all nearby allied units.

 name:     Necroseer
 text:     **Dying Wish**: Draw a card.